Democratic megadonor George Soros invests in another Northern Virginia race

 The donation to the campaign of Democrat Josh King follows more than $1 million in spending by the Soros-aligned PAC that helped tip Democratic primaries for prosecutor in Arlington and Fairfax counties to progressive challengers in June.

 King is also running on a progressive agenda as he takes on Republican incumbent Glen Hill in November’s general election.
-King is promising to halt a jail expansion project, divert more offenders from incarceration, increase the diversity of the sheriff’s office and end the Prince William County jail’s controversial agreement, known as 287(g), to help the federal Immigration and Customs Enforcement agency with immigration enforcement.
+King is promising to divert more offenders from incarceration, increase the diversity of the sheriff’s office and end the Prince William County jail’s controversial agreement, known as 287(g), to help the federal Immigration and Customs Enforcement agency with immigration enforcement.

 “Unfortunately, we are still seeing some of the same criminal justice issues from 50 years ago,” King said.
 “I don’t want kids 50 years from now having the same conversations about police brutality and bias.”